Buy Units

 The participant lifecycle moves through explicit state transitions.
 Ownership is created first, claim readiness comes later.

-Wallet shares move into the claim path so they can begin progressing toward claim readiness.
+Wallet-held units move into the claim path so they can begin progressing toward claim readiness.

 Once claim-ready, the position can participate in claims for supported funded assets.